-You don’t want to partner with any brand that goes against your core values and beliefs.
+You don’t want to partner with any brand that goes against your core values and beliefs, like we said earlier.

 Furthermore, you need to analyze how this content will affect your followers and how you’re perceived by other brands moving forward.

-If you join a community that connects brands and influencers, you want to make sure your content fits your speciality.
+If you join a community that connects brands and influencers, you want to make sure your content fits your specialty.

 Don’t say you’re a foodie in your biography and then never share content related to food or work with brands in that industry.
 It doesn’t make sense, and it won’t make you any money.

 According to research, 80% of influencers say sponsored content is their primary source of income.

 This ranked higher than advertisements and affiliate links.
 Only about 33% of influencers actually sign a contract with sponsors.

 As you can imagine this is a potential problem so you’ve got to make sure you protect yourself and get paid for your work.